Annual Compensation Plans & Reports

 The Department of Personnel & Administration, Division of Human Resources is responsible for setting and maintaining the State of Colorado compensation plans and follows the annual compensation timeline below.

-July 1: Implementation of the Annual Compensation Plan.
+- July 1: Implementation of the Annual Compensation Plan occurs at the beginning of the fiscal year.